aws-samples/aws-cdk-examples/csharp/api-cors-lambda-crud-dynamodb/README.md

 <!--END STABILITY BANNER-->

 This an example of an APIGateway with CORS enabled, pointing to five Lambdas executing CRUD operations on a single DynamoDB table.
+It uses the [.NET Core CLI](https://docs.microsoft.com/dotnet/articles/core/) to compile and execute your project.

 ## Build